panchalsagar1815/Household-Power-Consumption-Analysis-and-Forecasting-using-LSTM/README.md

 3. **Dickey-Fuller Test for Stationarity:**
    - Employed the Dickey-Fuller test to assess stationarity in the time series data.
-   - Differentiated between the null hypothesis (presence of a unit root) and the alternative hypothesis (absence of a unit root) to determine stationarity.
+   - Differentiate between the null hypothesis (presence of a unit root) and the alternative hypothesis (absence of a unit root) to determine stationarity.

 4. **LSTM Model Architecture:**
    - Constructed an LSTM neural network model for time series forecasting.